fenago/rac/Installation_Guide/md/OracleRAC_Setup_OracleLinux7_VirtualBox.md

     (Clusterware + ASM) and two Database instances all on a single server.
 As you can imagine, this requires a significant amount of disk space, CPU and memory.
--   Following on from the last point, the VMs will each need at least 4G of RAM, preferably more if you don't want the VMs to swap like crazy.
-Don't assume you will be able to run this on a small PC or laptop.
-You won't.
+-   Following on from the last point, the VMs will each need at least 8G of RAM, preferably more if you don't want the VMs to swap like crazy.
 -   This procedure provides a bare bones installation to get the RAC working.
 There is no redundancy in the Grid Infrastructure installation or the ASM installation.
 To add this, simply create double the amount of shared disks and select the "Normal" redundancy option when it is offered.
 Of course, this will take more disk space.
--   During the virtual disk creation, I always choose not to preallocate the disk space.
+-   During the virtual disk creation, We can choose not to preallocate the disk space.
 This makes virtual disk access slower during the installation, but saves on wasted disk space.
 The shared disks must have their space preallocated.
--   This is not, and should not be considered, a production-ready system.
-It's simply to allow you to get used to installing and using RAC.
 -   The Single Client Access Name (SCAN) should be defined in the DNS or GNS and round-robin between one of 3 addresses, which are on the same subnet as the public and virtual IPs.
 Prior to 11.2.0.2 it